Home

 This breed was named for the town in France of the same name, which lies about 100 miles away from Paris.
 The city was long associated with poultry and supplying Paris with both eggs and meat for many years.
 No one is certain when the breed was developed, but we do know that it is very old.

 This breed is dual purpose and is a good layer of eggs and hefty enough for a meat bird.
 It is believed that this bird was developed from crossing Crevecoeur and Polish breeds with other native five toed fowl.
-The breed made its way to North American in about 1865.
+The breed made its way to North America in about 1865.

 The breed is both stylish with their crest of head feathers as well as functional in a dual purpose situation for both meat and eggs.
 They are also quick to mature.